arnaldpuy/belief_systems_70/README.md

 #### Primary data

-The files below are required to replicate our study.
-Files named with "water" contain the original sample from Dimensions related to the 70% belief, while those with "food" pertain to the 40% belief.
-Those labelled with ''abstract'', ''policy'' or ''full.text'' include references returned when the search queries were run in abstracts/keywords/title, in policy documents only or against the full text.
-Files ending with ''_WORK.xlsx'' contain the list of all studies we surveyed searching for the targeted claim (including those returned by Dimensions that did not actually contained the claim), whereas the files ending with ''_NETWORK.xlsx'' contain the documents that have the claim or were cited as having the claim and hence are part of the belief network.
+The files below are necessary to replicate our study.
+Files with ''water'' relate to the 70% belief and those with ''food'' to the 40% belief.
+Labels like ''abstract'', ''policy'' or ''full.text'' include references returned by dimensions after running the search queries in abstracts/keywords/title, in policy documents only or in the full text.
+Files ending in ''_WORK.xlsx'' list all surveyed  studies (including false positives), while ''_NETWORK.xlsx'' contains documents with or cited for the claim, forming the belief network.

 * `abstract.corpus.water_WORK.xlsx`
 * `policy.corpus.water_WORK.xlsx`